New Bike Registration Through RTO & VAHAN Portal

 Processing

-To abide by the Motor Vehicle Act, every two-wheeler owner must register their vehicle in Regional Transport Office (RTO).
-Since RTO have all vehicle data of the country, any bike owner can visit their nearby RTO and get their vehicle registered after purchasing it.
+As per the Motor Vehicle Act, every two-wheeler owner must register their vehicle in the Regional Transport Office (RTO).
+Since an RTO has all vehicle data of the country, it is important to get your vehicle registered after purchasing it.

 At the RTO, the inspector will inspect your vehicle, verify all the documents, and then allot a registration number.
 In India, the vehicle registration process is different for commercial and private vehicles.
 However, bike registration can be done in two ways-